Dennisum History, Family Crest & Coats of Arms

 Early History of the Dennisum family

-Another 139 words (10 lines of text) covering the years 1275, 1381, 1694, 1714, 1782 and are included under the topic Early Dennisum History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dennisum research.
+Another 70 words (5 lines of text) covering the years 1275, 1381, 1694, 1629, 1590, 1714, 1782 and are included under the topic Early Dennisum History in all our PDF Extended History products and printed products wherever possible.

 Dennisum Spelling Variations

 The appearance of the printing press and the first dictionaries in the last few hundred years did much to standardize spelling.
 Prior to that time scribes spelled according to sound, a practice that resulted in many spelling variations.
 Dennisum has been spelled Dennison, Denison, Denson, Dennistoun, Dennistown, Dennisone and many more.

 Early Notables of the Dennisum family (pre 1700)